Analyzing the Price-to-Earnings Ratio of AST SpaceMobile Inc. (ASTS) - News Heater

 ASTS) stock’s latest price update

-The stock of AST SpaceMobile Inc. (NASDAQ: ASTS) has increased by 5.47 when compared to last closing price of 4.39.Despite this, the company has seen a gain of 8.94% in its stock price over the last five trading days.
+AST SpaceMobile Inc. (NASDAQ: ASTS)’s stock price has gone rise by 2.82 in comparison to its previous close of 4.25, however, the company has experienced a -0.46% decrease in its stock price over the last five trading days.

 ASTS’s Market Performance

-AST SpaceMobile Inc. (ASTS) has experienced a 8.94% rise in stock performance for the past week, with a 5.23% rise in the past month, and a -8.32% drop in the past quarter.
-The volatility ratio for the week is 5.84%, and the volatility levels for the past 30 days are at 5.47% for ASTS.
-The simple moving average for the past 20 days is 11.31% for ASTS’s stock, with a -14.00% simple moving average for the past 200 days.
+AST SpaceMobile Inc. (ASTS) has experienced a -0.46% fall in stock performance for the past week, with a 3.07% rise in the past month, and a -14.98% drop in the past quarter.
+The volatility ratio for the week is 6.88%, and the volatility levels for the past 30 days are at 5.71% for ASTS.
+The simple moving average for the last 20 days is 4.95% for ASTS’s stock, with a simple moving average of -18.20% for the last 200 days.

 Analysts’ Opinion of ASTS